usi-dag/JVBench-artifact/artifact/README.md

         $ ./run.sh evaluation short
         ```

     2. After approximately 1.5 hours, the generated figures will be saved in the `output/short/figures` folder in the host machine.
 The raw data will be saved into the `output/short/data` folder, instead.
+The figures will be generated only after the execution of all the benchmarks.

 - `full`: Runs all `JVBench` workloads and patterns, setting 10 run with 10 steady-state iterations (i.e., 10 measurements).
 We expect that executing this setting will take around 24 hours.